thunderclient/thunder-client-support/README.md

 Integration with the Git is supported by below VS Code settings, choose **any one** as required.
 To view Thunder Client settings, open VS Code settings UI and search for Thunder Client to view all the extension settings.

-1. **Save To Workspace**: (Recommended) Enable this setting when you like to save requests' data in current workspace, this will create `thunder-tests` folder in root of workspace.
+1. **Save To Workspace**: (Recommended) Enable this setting when you like to save requests data in current workspace, this will create `thunder-tests` folder in root of workspace.
 The extension will load the data automatically when you open the project in VS Code.
    * (Optional) The default location of `thunder-tests` folder is root of workspace.
 Use setting `Workspace Relative Path` to specify different relative path.(see below examples)
    * Make sure the `Workspace Relative Path` setting is **Workspace** setting not **User** setting.
    * Example 1: To save in Child folder of workspace then relative path is `FolderName` or `Child/FolderName`
    * Example 2: To save in Parent folder of workspace then relative path is `../`
-2. **Custom Location**: Use this setting when you like save all the requests' data in one fixed location, enter the full folder path to save the data.
+2. **Custom Location**: Use this setting when you like save all the requests data in one fixed location, enter the full folder path to save the data.
    * Supports relative path to user root directory. use prefix **$HOME**.  e.g `$HOME/Documents/folderName`

 <br/>